 - Alongside active treatments like retinoids to improve tolerance to them

-- When preparing skin for escalation in amount or strength of actives
+- When preparing skin for an increase in the amount or strength of actives

-At City Skin clinic, we are uber passionate about personalised skincare.
-Our virtual skin clinic offers safe and effective custom skin treatments.
-Where appropriate our doctors use ingredients such as Tretinoin, Hydroquinone and Tranexamic acid to treat skin conditions like acne, hyperpigmentation, melasma and skin ageing.
+At City Skin Clinic, we are uber passionate about personalised skincare.
+Our virtual skin clinic offers safe and effective custom skincare treatments.
+Where appropriate our doctors use ingredients such as tretinoin, hydroquinone and tranexamic acid to treat skin conditions like acne, hyperpigmentation, melasma and skin ageing.
 Start your online consultation today.
 The journey towards great skin starts here.

 This article is intended for general informational purposes only and is not a substitute for medical advice, diagnosis or treatment.
 Always consult a qualified medical provider for any medical concerns or questions you might have.